lizmat/articles/a-gaze-of-iterators-1.md

 say $iter.pull-one; # 42
 say $iter.pull-one; # IterationEnd
 ```
 What's this [`IterationEnd`](https://docs.raku.org/type/Iterator#index-entry-IterationEnd) you say?
-It's a very special sentinel value that indicates that the iterator is i**done** producing values.
+It's a very special sentinel value that indicates that the iterator is **done** producing values.
 And that you should not call any methods on the iterator anymore (as the results will be undefined).

-Ok, so let's try this with a small list of values:
+Ok, so let's try this again, this time with a small list of values:
 ```
 my $iter = <a b c>.iterator;
 say $iter.pull-one; # a